 How do I lock in my place on this Adventure?

 Call or mail in your refundable Early Bird ($50) to save your spot!
 A maximum of 30 travelers will be accepted on this Adventure.

 Early Bird deposits are refundable $50 deposits which serve to hold your spot on a tour until dates and pricing have been confirmed.
 Once all details on a tour have been finalized, travelers can then register with an additional $450 deposit to bring their total on a tour up to $500.

 New Travelers receive a $200 discount on the Alaska: Kenai Peninsula tour!
 Returning travelers receive our Alumni Traveler Discount of 5-10% off the main tour price.
 Terms, exclusions and conditions apply.
 See the Traveler Rewards page for more details or contact us with any questions at 800.779.0353 or [email protected].

 How is airfare arranged?

 Travelers on either the Kenai Peninsula or Denali Delights will fly into the Ted Stevens Anchorage International Airport (ANC) to start their tour.
 Travelers joining us for the Kenai Peninsula only will finish in Anchorage as well.
-Travelers continuing on to the Denali Delights will finish at the Fairbanks International Airport (FAI).
-Airfare to and from the start point is not included in the package price.
-We recommend that you contact the travel agent we work with to help book your flight arrangements.
-In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
-More details about flight arrangements and travel agent contact information will be provided in the Adventure Advice flyer which will be mailed to you after you register for the Adventure.
-Please do not book your airfare prior to receiving the Adventure Advice flyer!
+Travelers continuing on to the Denali Delights will fly out of the Fairbanks International Airport (FAI).
+More details about flight arrangements and travel agent contact information will be made available after this tour has been confirmed.

 What about the walks?